Collection Harassment Claims Attorney

 WE CAN STOP THE HARASSMENT, PERIOD.

 In California, once a creditor or collector knows you are represented by a lawyer, they can no longer contact you.
 They cannot call you, email you, write you or in any way contact you to collect a debt.
-FITZGERALD & CAMPBELL can be your lawyer and we will immediately advise the creditor/collector to cease contacting you.
+Fitzgerald & Campbell, APLC will immediately demand the creditor/collector to cease contacting you.
 This is the quickest and easiest way to get calls and mail to stop.
 If you are a California resident and want all calls to stop, call us now so we can END THE HARASSMENT TODAY.

 Two Types of Calls: